Fulvous owl: Distribution and habitat

-The fulvous owl is found in highland regions in the Mexican states of Chiapas Oaxaca, Guatemala, Honduras, and El Salvador.
+The fulvous owl is found in highland regions in the Mexican states of Chiapas and Oaxaca, Guatemala, Honduras, and El Salvador.
 Its existence in Oaxaca was reported in 1950, but locations from which the specimens were collected had been challenged.
 The species was confirmed to exist in Oaxaca in 2011.
 Its range is poorly known, but thought to be large.
 A montane species, it is found at altitudes between 1200 and 3100 meters above sea level.
 The species is found in montane evergreen pine forests and humid pine-oak forests, and more generally within a cloud forest habitat.
 The International Union for Conservation of Nature estimates that the population of the species is between 20,000 and 50,000 individuals, although the population is suspected to be declining as a result of habitat loss.
 As a result of its large range and substantial population, it is classified as a species of least concern by the IUCN.
 The species is estimated to have declined by half in Mexico over the last century as a result of habitat loss, and the Mexican government consider it an endangered species.
 The species was traditionally considered a messenger of death in parts of Mexico.